aarcher07/MCP/WholeCell/Deprecated_DhaB_DhaT_IcdE_Model/ReadMe.md

 * The model is non-dimensionalized which makes the output cumbersome to work with.

-Model and Model Analysis functions:
+Model and Model Analysis module:
 Whole_Cell_Engineered_System_IcdE.py
 	* The DhaB12-DhaT-IcdE model contains DhaB-DhaT-IcdE reaction in the MCP; diffusion in the cell; diffusion from the cell